omeganebula4/Predict2Optimize-WiDS-2025/README.md

 6.  **Smart Investing (Bonus)**:
     *   Calculated the potential profit from a long-term investment in NVIDIA ($NVDA) and translated it into "purchasing power" for modern hardware (RTX 4090s).

+### Learning Outcomes
+*   **Stationarity is Key**: Learned that raw prices are non-stationary and cannot be used directly in many statistical models.
+The ADF test is a crucial tool for verifying that returns are suitable for modeling.
+*   **Volatility isn't Constant**: Gained an intuition for "Volatility Clustering" and learned how EWMA provides a more responsive risk measure than simple rolling averages.
+*   **The Normality Myth**: Discovered that financial returns often violate the "Normal Distribution" assumption at daily scales (excess kurtosis/fat tails), which is vital for accurate risk assessment.
+*   **Data Handling Proficiency**: Mastered the use of `pandas` and `yfinance` for cleaning and transforming messy financial time-series data.

 ---

 ## Week 2: Baseline Prediction Models & Evaluation